gabrieldansereau/ms_downscaling_metawebs/README.md

 realizations, more accurate predictions of the metaweb will have the potential to bring us closer to producing accurate local (downscaled) predictions [@Strydom2023GraEmb].
-Therefore, establishing or predicting the metaweb should be the first target in communities where data about local realizations (*i.e.* documented interactions at specific places) are lacking.
+Therefore, establishing or predicting the metaweb should be the first target in communities where data about local realizations (*i.e.*, documented interactions at specific places) are lacking.
 Our approach differs from using interactions to improve predictions of species distributions, as has been done by recent studies [@Moens2022ImpBio; @Poggiato2022IntFoo;